frozenproof/nckh2_real_2.0/README.md

     + Quantity

-    + Recipient Address
+-> Complete loop with transaction contained all items

-## 3rd: Crafting the transaction:
+-> Begin transaction

--> Wait for transaction build
+-> Return unsignedTx to the front end

-## 4th: Open a new window for the user to enter their spending password and sign the transaction.
+## 5th: User sign the transaction with the spending key , aka skey in a new window.

-## 5th: After minting , the original digital assets on the server will be deleted permanently to protect privacy of the customers.
+## 6th: After minting , the original digital assets on the server will be deleted permanently to protect privacy of the customers.

 ## How to run the project